blosavio/chlog/README.md

       <h3>
         Leiningen/Boot
       </h3>
-      <pre><code>[com.sagevisuals/chlog &quot;1&quot;]</code></pre>
+      <pre><code>[com.sagevisuals/chlog &quot;2-SNAPSHOT0&quot;]</code></pre>
       <h3>
         Clojure CLI/deps.edn
       </h3>
-      <pre><code>com.sagevisuals/chlog {:mvn/version &quot;1&quot;}</code></pre>
+      <pre><code>com.sagevisuals/chlog {:mvn/version &quot;2-SNAPSHOT0&quot;}</code></pre>
       <h3>
         Require
       </h3>
-      <pre><code>(require &apos;[chlog.core :refer [generate-all-changelogs]])</code></pre>
+      <pre><code>(require &apos;[chlog.core :refer [-main]])</code></pre>
     </section>
     <section id="intro">
       <h2>
         Introduction
       </h2>
       <p>
-        Q: <em>What will happen if we switch from this version to that version?</em>
+        Q: <em>What will happen if we switch from this version to that &nbsp;version?</em>
       </p>
       <p>
         A: <em>Consult the changelog, not the version number.</em>
       </p>
       <p>
-        We ask too much of our software version numbers, and we should expect more from our changelogs.
-A <code>major.minor.patch</code> sequence of numbers simply doesn&apos;t have enough bandwidth to tell us how to make good decisions about switching versions.
+        We ask too much of our software version numbers, and we should expect more &nbsp;from our changelogs.
+A <code>major.minor.patch</code> sequence of numbers simply doesn&apos;t have enough bandwidth to tell us how to &nbsp;make good decisions about switching versions.
 On the other hand, <span class=
-        "small-caps">html</span>/markdown changelogs could potentially convey that information, but require a person to read and interpret it.
+        "small-caps">html</span>/markdown changelogs could potentially convey that information, but require &nbsp;a person to read and interpret it.
       </p>
       <p>
-        Ideally, a changelog would contain a compact representation of what changed from one version to the next, and operational implications of those changes.
+        Ideally, a changelog would contain a compact representation of what &nbsp;changed from one version to the next, and operational implications of those
+        &nbsp;changes.
 If we use functions <code>foo</code> and <code>bar</code>, but only function <code>baz</code> changed, it&apos;s safe to switch.
-Or, function
-        <code>baz</code> changed and we use it, but the change is non-breaking, so, again, it&apos;s safe to switch.
-Or, maybe <code>baz</code> was changed in
+Or, function <code>baz</code> changed and we use it, but the change is non-breaking, so, again, it&apos;s safe &nbsp;to switch.
+Or, maybe <code>baz</code>
-        a way that does break the way we use it, but the changelog tells us why it changed and how to manage the switch.
+        was changed in a way that <em>does</em> break the way we use it, but the changelog tells us why it changed and how &nbsp;to manage the switch.
       </p>
       <p>
         Changelogs are often served as <a href="https://clojure.org/releases/devchangelog"><span class="small-caps">html</span></a> or <a href=
         "https://codeberg.org/leiningen/leiningen/raw/branch/main/resources/leiningen/new/template/CHANGELOG.md">markdown</a> files, intended for people to
         read.
-But to convey the depth of information we&apos;re talking about requires a high-level of discipline by the authors to comprehensively write all that out.
-Mistakes and omissions are bound to happen with free-form text, not to mention irregularities that thwart parsing, and in the end, a person has to synthesize a lot of bits to make a decision. <span class="small-caps">html</span>/markdown is ill-suited for this purpose.
+But to convey the depth of information &nbsp;we&apos;re talking about requires a high-level of discipline by the authors to &nbsp;comprehensively write all that out.
+Mistakes and omissions are bound to happen &nbsp;with free-form text, not to mention irregularities that thwart parsing, and in
+        &nbsp;the end, a person has to synthesize a lot of bits to make a decision. <span class="small-caps">html</span>/markdown is ill-suited for this purpose.
       </p>
       <p>
-        Storing a changelog in Clojure data structures offers many potential benefits.
-The data can be written, stored, retrieved, and manipulated programmatically.
+        Storing a changelog in Clojure data structures offers many potential &nbsp;benefits.
+The data can be written, stored, retrieved, and manipulated
+        &nbsp;programmatically.
 It can be <a href="https://github.com/blosavio/speculoos">validated</a> for correctness and completeness.
-And we could write <a href=
+And we could write
-        "#possibilities">utilities</a> that answer detailed questions about what it would be like to switch from one version to another.
+        <a href="#possibilities">utilities</a> that answer detailed questions about what it would be like to switch from &nbsp;one version to another.
       </p>
       <p>
         Chlog is a library that tests these ideas.
-It encompasses several parts.
-First, it promotes a set of <a href="#ideas">ideas</a>, some of which we&apos;ve already mentioned.
-Second, Chlog proposes a set of specifications for such a changelog.
-Third, Chlog offers an experimental implementation that maintains an <code>.edn</code> changelog specification, validates it, and generates easily-readable <span class="small-caps">html</span> and markdown webpages based upon the changelog data.
+It encompasses several parts. &nbsp;First, it promotes a set of <a href="#ideas">ideas</a>, some of which we&apos;ve already mentioned.
+Second, Chlog proposes a set of &nbsp;specifications for such a changelog.
+Third, Chlog offers an experimental
+        &nbsp;implementation that maintains an <code>.edn</code> changelog specification, validates it, and generates easily-readable <span class=
+        "small-caps">html</span> and markdown webpages based upon the changelog data.
       </p>
       <p>
         The resulting changelog looks like <a href="https://github.com/blosavio/chlog/blob/main/changelog.md">this</a>.